delaney-data/SQL-CreateTablesImport/README.md

 - The column headers must match the one we will create with SQL and your data types must also be correct in order to import into the table.
      - As in, you should not set a column data type as a `VARCHAR` when the corresponding source dataset column is an `INTEGER`.

 For this project, I will use a dataset from Kaggle.com (USA People Without Internet in 2016).

 From the CSV file, I will create two tables in PostgreSQL:
-- A county population table (county_pop) which will have the <strong>race and population data</strong> with the <strong>percent no internet</strong>.
+- A county population table (county_pop) which will have the population and racial data with the percentage of each county with no internet access.
-- An education level and income level table (education_income) that has the&nbsp;<strong>education, median age, and income</strong> to compare to the population table.
+- An education level and income level table (education_income) that has the education, median age, and income to compare to the population table.

 This is the general syntax for creating a table: